-- The unit enters defrosting mode according to the temperature value of T3 as well as the compressor running time. - In defrosting mode, the compressor continues to run, the indoor and outdoor motor will cease operation, the defrost light of the indoor unit will turn on, and the "Symbol is displayed.
+- The unit enters defrosting mode according to the value of temperature of T3 and the value range of temperature change of T3 as well as the compressor runtime.. - In defrosting mode, the compressor continues to run, the indoor and outdoor motor will cease operation, the defrost light of the indoor unit will turn on, and the "F" symbol is displayed.

-- If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1. - T3 maintained above TCDE2 for 80 seconds. - Unit runs for 10 minutes consecutively in defrosting mode.
+- If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TC2. - Unit runs for 10 minutes consecutively in defrosting mode.